MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 [dependencies]
 ```
 This is called a [manifest](https://doc.rust-lang.org/cargo/appendix/glossary.html#manifest), and it contains all of the metadata that Cargo needs to compile your package.
-This file is written in the [TOML](https://toml.io/) format
+This file is written in the [TOML](https://toml.io/) format.

 Here’s what’s in `src/main.rs`:
 ``` rust